exakat/exakat/docs/Rules.rst

 Decimal numbers are rounded to the closest integer; Null is transtyped to '' (empty string); true is 1 and false is 0; Integers in strings are transtyped, while partial numbers or decimals are not analyzed in strings.

 As a general rule of thumb, only use integers or strings that don\'t look like integers.

+This analyzer may find constant definitions, when available.

 +--------------+----------------------------------+
 | Command Line | Structures/IndicesAreIntOrString |